J*Crow

 • Dead-end buttons that needed future-proofing

-This real-time collaboration taught me to balance flexibility with structure—building for now, while
+This real-time collaboration taught me to balance flexibility with structure—building for now, while anticipating what’s next.

 The Vision Realized.